Your graduate student experience

 Our students in participating graduate programs have free access to Denver’s RTD transit system, with a light rail station on the north side of campus and two bus lines running through.
 Many students also bike to campus, and parking permits are available to buy.

 Our graduate student services

-Our Office of Graduate Studies can direct you to academic, health and career resources here on campus.
+Our Office of Graduate Education can direct you to academic, health and career resources here on campus.
 We also provide information, forms and support related to graduate student policies, including dual degree approvals.

 Our financial support

 Through our various financial resources, our graduate students receive over $165 million in funding annually.